derbyjs/derby/index.md

 Custom attributes used during template parsing start with the prefix `x-` to avoid conflicts with future extensions to HTML.
 Note that Derby uses this prefix instead of `data-`, since that prefix is intended for custom data attributes that are included in the DOM.
 Derby removes `x-` attributes as it parses, and the output HTML does not include these non-standard attributes.

-### x-bind
+### DOM event binding

 The `x-bind` attribute may be added to any HTML element to bind one or more DOM events to a controller function by name.
 The bound function must be exported on the app.
-Bound functions are passed the original event object, and should use `e.target` to get a reference to the element on which the event was raised.
+Bound functions are passed the original event object, the element on which the `x-bind` attribute was placed, and a `next()` function that can be called to continue event bubbling.

+DOM events are typically emitted on the target and then each of its parent nodes all the way up to the document's root element, unless a handler calls `e.stopPropogation()`.
+Derby performs event delegation and manages event bubbling more like routes---the handler function for the target element or the first bound parent element is called and then event bubbling stops.
+The handler can call the `next()` function to continue bubbling the event.

+The `x-capture` attribute may be used if the handler should *always* be called whenever a child element emits a given event.
+This may be especially useful on the root `<html>` element for handling events like `mousemove`.

 If the click event is bound on an `<a>` tag without an `href` attribute, Derby will add the attributes `href="#"` and `onclick="return false"` automatically.
 If the submit event is bound on a `<form>` tag, `onsubmit="return false"` will be added to prevent a default redirect action.